-The government cannot restrict your speech simply because they don't like what you have to say.
+The government cannot restrict your speech simply

 The First Amendment prohibits government agencies from censoring, discriminating against, or applying rules inconsistently to private speech based on its viewpoint.
 This principle is called "viewpoint neutrality," and it means that local and federal government agencies can't allow expression on a given subject from Viewpoint A - but not from Viewpoint B. For example, the government can't approve a permit for an anti-abortion rally while blocking a permit for a pro-abortion rally.